Buli (film): Plot

 When Nordin goes home, his housemate, Shaf no longer lives with him.
 He decided to find the CD-ROM in his house, eventually found in his computer book.
-Rudy and his underlings enters the Allied Asian Bank and doing their 'big project'.
+Rudy and his underlings enter the Allied Asian Bank and do their 'big project'.
 Nordin and Roy competed to access the software security system as Tan Sri Michael gave an instruction and will call the police if they failed to do so.
-While focus to create the system, both of them enters to the fantasy realm where they became a robot and competed each other.
-Back to the reality, Roy managed to access the system and tells his boss that his security system will disabled in 3 minutes while Nordin still working to access the system.
-Rudy and his underlings managed to robbing the bank and decided to leave the bank immediately.
-Nordin managed to activated the software security system that shows he is the one who created it and prove Roy's wrongdoings.
-Rudy's underlings has been detained by the police before they left the bank, while the police conduct a raid on the bank, Rudy manage to escape when he realizes the police's presence while the security system on his laptop has been denied.
-Tan Sri Michael decided to call the police and Roy manages to escape when his criminal act was known by his boss and the rest of Michaelsoft staffs after Nordin revealed Roy's wrongdoings.
-Tan Sri Michael seeking apologize from Nordin as he didn't trust him and Nordin also seeking apologize from his boss that he also done wrong to him.
+While focusing on creating the system, both of them enter the fantasy realm where they became a robot and competed with each other.
+Back to the reality, Roy managed to access the system and tells his boss that his security system will be disabled in 3 minutes while Nordin is still working to access the system.
+Rudy and his underlings managed to rob the bank and decided to leave the bank immediately.
+Nordin managed to activate the software security system that shows he is the one who created it and prove Roy's wrongdoings.
+Rudy's underlings have been detained by the police before they left the bank, while the police conduct a raid on the bank, Rudy manages to escape when he realizes the police's presence while the security system on his laptop has been denied.
+Tan Sri Michael decided to call the police and Roy manages to escape when his criminal act was known by his boss and the rest of Michaelsoft staff after Nordin revealed Roy's wrongdoings.
+Tan Sri Michael is seeking apology from Nordin as he didn't trust him and Nordin is also seeking apology from his boss that he also has done wrong to him.
 Nordin decided to find his friend, Shaf.